Castle Sowerby Parish

 4. Stockdalewath is usually pronounced Stoggle-wath.

-5. The Druid's Temple is evidently what would now be described as a henge.
 I'm not aware that this, or any of the other ancient sites described, still survive.

 6. Raughton-Head, now Raughtonhead, is pronounced Raffton-Head.